-So what exactly is this new fitness craze?
+So what exactly is this new fitness trend?
 We talked to some instructors across the country — including Amanda Paige, owner of Tough Lotus in Chandler, Arizona and the first instructor in America to become certified in bungee fitness — to find out what it is and why you should consider giving it a try.

 What Is Bungee Fitness?

 "Bungee fitness is a fun alternative to traditional workouts," says Summer Vyne, owner of Bittersweet Studios in Jacksonville, Florida.
 "You are wearing a harness attached to bungee cords that will provide assistance and resistance throughout the class.
 The harness goes around your waist and legs to keep you secure and comfortable throughout the workout."

 This out-of-the-box workout originated in Thailand.
 Stories to Tales Theatre, a Bangkok-based fitness studio, claims to be the first to hold classes for the workout, and it's also here where Amanda Paige trained in the method.
 After seeing a video of the workout, the former Broadway dancer eventually made her way to Thailand, logging 132 hours of training.

 In 2017, a Facebook video from Paige's fitness studio in Arizona went viral on Facebook (it's racked up more than 46 million views and counting) of students jumping, bounding and diving their way through a workout.
 It propelled bungee fitness into the mainstream, with studios across the country jumping at the opportunity to offer such a unique class.
 Paige, now a master trainer in bungee fitness, has since trained others in bungee fitness, helping the phenomenon grow in the States.

 Benefits of Bungee Workouts